History

 • profit sharing with the younger elements in our sector of business with the objective of raising their awareness to future possibilities;

-• participation in studies of European quality standards for cereals within the framework of the ICC, at which the European Exchange will be represented by President KUNISCH from Vienna, President Baudouin DELFORGE from Paris and Mr Randall WARIN, representing GAFTA.
+• participation in studies of European quality standards for cereals within the framework of the ICC.

 At the present time and following the example of the single European currency, the European Commodities Exchange, at the proposal of Mr Enrico FERRARIO, is looking into the elaboration of a new standard cereals contract, valid throughout Europe, based on the individual contracts which already exist.